brentkirkland/bitfinex-api-arena/README.md

 I hope as a dual purpose, people will use the code to learn/use for their own tool that interacts with Bitfinex :)

+If you have any issues interacting with the API...
+PLEASE ping me / open an issue.
+I would love to help you out!

+## Structure
+- v1		# v1 files of API
+- v2		# v2 files of API
+- config 	# config files

 ## Todo:
 - v1
 - v2